 In August 1910, a man who had used 48 bottles of D.D.D, for eczema wrote to the Journal and complained that it had not relieved his eczema.
 He complained that he had lost fourteen pounds in weight, had become weak and emaciated and was “generally miserable.”
 This example of the danger the public runs in using “patent medicines” containing such insidious poisons as chloral hydrate, emphasizes the need of a “poison label” requirement being added to the federal Food & Drugs Act.

 Today, according to medlineplus.gov, chloral hydrate can be used as a sedative in the short term to treat insomnia and relieve anxiety.
 There’s no mention of its use in treating skin disorders.

 Not surprisingly, as time went on, the word cure disappeared from their advertising.
 This 1937 advertisement from Popular Mechanics still stresses the fact that its made using “Doctor Dennis’ original formula,” but the focus of the ad is now on itch relief and no longer mentions the elimination of the root cause.

 The bottle I found is a square shaped medicine that contained approximately five ounces.
 It’s machine made and the makers mark embossed on the bottom is an “I” within a diamond, indicating it was made by the Illinois Glass Company.
 There are no date or factory numbers included with the mark so according to various web sites it was probably made between 1914 and 1929.

 The following two advertisements serve to narrow down that range.
-The first is from 1923 and shows their bottle with a cork finish.
+The first is from 1922 and shows their bottle with a cork finish.
 The other is from 1925 and shows a screw top finish.
-This leads me to believe that the company switched from cork to screw top around 1924, making this the end range for the bottle’s manufacture.
+This leads me to believe that the company switched from cork to screw top sometime in the early 1920’s, making this the end range for the bottle’s manufacture.